mxhold/lifelike/README.md

 By default, Lifelike plays [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

-It gets it initial state from standard input and then prints the next generation:
+It gets it initial state from standard input or a file and then prints the next
+generation:

 ```bash
 $ echo "...\nooo\n..." > blinker